zlogic/hypno-toadface/README.md

 `--sound=<devicepath>` specifies a path to the ALSA sound device, for example `--sound=/dev/snd/pcmC0D3p`.
 If not specified, no sound will be played.

 `--no-print-fps` turns off printing the FPS counter.

+`--keep-last-frame` saves the last frame and binds it as a texture (`layout (binding = 1) uniform sampler2D previousImage;`).
+It can be accessed as `texture(previousImage, coord)` in a shader.
+As this has a performance impact, this feature is disabled by default.

 ⚠️ This project works without a windowing manager, but in Linux only one device can have exclusive access to the GPU.
 If X or Wayland is running, using the GPU would be impossible.
 To run this project, stop any windowing managers.